Pinakbet with bagoong shrimp paste: an easy 40 minute recipe

 - In a casserole, boil water and add bagoong.

-- Add the pork in the casserole and mix in the sautéed garlic, onion, ginger and tomatoes.
+- Add the pork in the casserole and mix in the sautéed garlic, onion, ginger, and tomatoes.
 Bring to a boil and simmer for 10 minutes.

-- Add in all the vegetables and cook until the vegetables are done, careful not to overcook.
+- Add in all the vegetables and cook until the vegetables are done, being careful not to overcook.

-- Salt and pepper to taste.
+- Add salt and pepper to taste.